siriusphp/invokator/docs/2_6_custom_processors.md

 Here are some ideas:
 1. pipelines where all the callbacks receive the same arguments and where the result of a callback becomes the first argument in the list.
 It would be similar to the "Filters processor" but without having to specify the limit for the arguments.
+2. HTTP middleware implementation of the PSR-15 standard.
+It would be similar to the "Middlewares processor" but with the restriction that all the callables should have the same signature.

 [Next: callable modifiers](3_callable_modifiers.md)